 Table 9.
-Region II Strategies for Water Supply Sustainability
+Region II Strategies for · Water Supply Sustainabilit v

 Strategies WSD/WRD Project Options 1.
 Continue reducing reliance on coastal Floridan aquifer resources.
 Additional projects in the WRCA or that reduce water use in the WRCA, and other areas with aquifer drawdowns, including interconnections, pumpage redistribution, water conservation, and development of AWS.
 2. Enhance appropriate and efficient use of all water resources.
 Promote and encourage water conservation plans, programs, measures, and projects.
 Provide resources and technical support to quantify water conservation savings.
 3. Continue implementing and investigating additional alternative water supplies and conservation.
 Continue implementation of water conservation and reuse projects to reduce reliance on the Floridan aquifer.
 Evaluate ASR and managed aquifer recharge to provide alternative water supplies, recharge aquifer resources, and/or provide salinity barriers.
-Further investigate surface water development, capture of wetweather flows, stormwater, or mixed-water blending, including "one water" concepts.
-4. Add interconnections and water Particularly in the WRCA and coastal communities with aquifer storage capacity. drawdown and/or areas vulnerable to storm impacts.
+Further investigate surface water development, capture of wet- weather flows, stormwater, or mixed-water blending, including "one water" concepts.
+4. Add interconnections and water Particularly in the WRCA and coastal communities with aquifer drawdown and/or areas vulnerable to storm impacts. storage capacity. a lawdown and/or areas vunierable to storm impacts.